apple patient

 Photo by Burdun / Bigstockphoto

-Earlier last month, Spotify, Tile and Match (owner of Tinder) testified at a U.S. Senate hearing on App Store antitrust.
-During the hearing, Spotify called Apple's App Store "an abusive power grab" while Tile said Apple was using its platform to "unfairly limit competition for its products."
+Early last month, Spotify, Tile, and Match (owner of Tinder) testified at a U.S. Senate hearing on App Store antitrust.
+During the hearing, Spotify called Apple's App Store "an abusive power grab," while Tile said Apple was using its platform to "unfairly restrict competition for its products."

 App Store: Spotify criticizes Apple's payment system

-Spotify is one of the App Store's most vocal critics and has long questioned Apple's in-app purchasing system, which gives the company a 30 percent commission on all purchases made.
-Apple has called its own system safe for users and developers, and Spotify plans to challenge that statement.
+Spotify is one of the App Store's most vocal critics and has long challenged Apple's in-app purchasing system, which grants the company a 30 percent commission on all purchases.
+Apple has described its own system as safe for users and developers, and Spotify intends to challenge this statement.
 During the hearing, Spotify stated that if Apple truly believes its own system is "superior," it should allow third-party payment methods in the store.

 If Apple believes that their payment system is so superior that they really should charge a 30 percent fee, they should allow competition and let the market dictate.
 Let supply and demand dictate.

 Apple is fighting back, saying Spotify's claim that its own in-app purchasing system is uncompetitive is false and that it meets or exceeds "intense competition."
-Apple explains that before the App Store came into existence in 2008, developers had a difficult time with software distribution and that any attempt to distribute their apps was extremely expensive.
+Apple explains that before the creation of the App Store in 2008, developers had a difficult time with software distribution and that any attempt to distribute their apps was prohibitively expensive.
 When the App Store launched, it only charged developers a 30 percent commission on purchases, which Apple says helped "lower the barriers to entry for software developers."

 “Spotify itself also benefits from the App Store commission structure”